DULLAAAKANKSHA/DULLAAAKANKSHA/README.md

 ### 💫 About Me

-🎓 I'm a Master’s student in Computer Science at **SUNY Polytechnic Institute**
+🎓 I recently completed my Master’s in Computer Science at **SUNY Polytechnic Institute**, where I focused on machine learning and NLP.
 🤖 Passionate about **ML, NLP, and AI system optimization**
 🛠️ Skilled in **building real-time applications** and **fine-tuning language models**
 🚀 Focused on making machine learning **accessible, scalable, and efficient**